Marcrus813/HH-NFT/Note.md

 - Test
     - Testing custom deploy
         - Necessary?
-Only difference between `deploy.js` and plain ignition is that `deploy.js` includes uploading to pinata and setting `tokenUirs` dynamically, which could be done separately, and we are testing the contract not the deploy script
+Only difference between `deploy.js` and plain ignition is that `deploy.js` includes uploading to pinata and setting `tokenUris` dynamically, which could be done separately, and we are testing the contract not the deploy script
     - **NOTE**
         - Problems getting return value from non-view / non-pure functions
             - I tried to get `requestId` from `requestNft`, but in ethers.js I got a transaction response, this is because [(source)](https://ethereum.stackexchange.com/questions/88119/i-see-no-way-to-obtain-the-return-value-of-a-non-view-function-ethers-js):